 - Attitude – Screentime can increase depression, anxiety and aggression, and can contribute towards some losing touch with reality.

-Each of these areas are still being investigated by CyberPsychologists and others involved in investigating the interaction between humans and technology.
+Each of these areas is still being investigated by CyberPsychologists and others involved in investigating the interaction between humans and technology.

-As the workings of the brain is quite a specialist field, this will be an ongoing revelation as to how new technology will impact how we think and behave.
+As the workings of the brain are quite a specialist field, this will be an ongoing revelation about how new technology will impact how we think and behave.